deepin-community/firefox/browser/components/urlbar/docs/preferences.rst

   Whether to show search suggestions before general results.
   Can be controlled from Search Preferences.

+browser.urlbar.showSearchTerms.enabled (boolean, default: true) Whether to show the search term in the urlbar on a default search engine results page.
+  Can be controlled from Search Preferences.

+browser.urlbar.suggest.bestmatch (boolean, default: true) When ``browser.urlbar.bestMatch.enabled`` is true, a "Top pick" checkbox corresponding to this pref is shown in Firefox settings.
+It controls whether results can be shown using the "Top pick" UI treatment.
+Otherwise the checkbox is hidden and the "Top pick" UI treatment is disabled.

 browser.urlbar.suggest.bookmark (boolean, default: true) Whether results will include the user's bookmarks.
   Can be controlled from Privacy Preferences.